 Exciting facial rejuvenation options are available with PDO thread technology.
-Book a consultation today to see if they’re right for you.
+Book an appointment or consultation to learn more.

 Smooth threads (collagen stimulating): used to rejuvenate the skin by creating a “mesh” beneath which recruits the cells that produce collagen.
 They smooth lines, add volume and improve skin texture.